JVC Projectors

 Aside from dynamics (which is again unrelated to brightness), the primary benefits of HDR are the wider color ranges, deeper color saturations at higher saturation values, higher bit depth, reduced banding, and a massive increase in the data for shadow details and low-IRE content.
 This is why a UHD release in HDR can look so much better than its HD Blu-Ray counterpart, even when the (unfortunately common) master from both versions are from the same 2K digital intermediate.
 In your UHD disc, your image dynamics improve even when the resolution doesn't.
 But for those releases that are using higher resolution DIs, the new line from JVC delivers the most detail available.
 JVC has been our go-to recommendation for those top three attributes of image quality, and they hit a home run with the fourth: bringing native 4K, and now uniquely addressable 8K pixel rendering.
 Here is Kris Deering of Deep Dive AV's explanation:

 HDR Auto Map.
-One fantastic feature of the newest JVC NP5, NZ7, NZ8 and NZ9 projectors is that they will read the metadata flag in HDR content and adjust their picture tone (mid gamma), dark and bright levels accordingly.
+One fantastic feature of the newest JVC projectors is that they will read the metadata flag in HDR content and adjust their picture tone (mid gamma), dark and bright levels accordingly.
 As HDR releases are like the wild west these days, this is a must-have feature in our opinion.

 P3 Filter.
 In standard dynamic range (SDR), we've lived with a color map called Rec 709.
 In the new HDR spec they use a widened color map called Rec 2020, which approaches the limits of human vision.
 All UHD content, however is mastered within an intermediate color bucket called P3.
-While some direct laser firing projectors can achieve past P3 into the nether regions of 2020, I question the value of that since we don't have any content that's mastered beyond P3.
+While some direct laser firing projectors can achieve past P3 into the nether regions of 2020, I question the value of that since very little content bumps past the P3 bucket.
 Therefore, getting to P3 is the current goal.
-The top NZ9 model in the JVC lineup has a color filter that engages when it detects HDR content and is set to "wide" mode.
+The top models in the JVC lineup have a color filter that engages when it detects HDR content and is set to "wide" mode.
 This filter knocks down the easy wavelength portions of the light engine (blue/magenta/red), allowing for the more difficult to achieve outer boundaries of the P3 color chart (green, which contributes most significantly to brightness).
 It can then hit 100% of the P3 color chart, while the lower models perform in the 90s.
 The real world difference is a saturation level at these wider color ranges that is simply lovely to watch.

 ANSI Contrast.
 This is the most important aspect of image quality and the primary reason we are going exclusively with the leaders in this performance metric, JVC.
 While performance differences within the line are very subtle, they do exist if your room conditions and screen combination allows for it.
 Consult with us for how to get your room to allow for what JVC can do.